ZongjingLi/SceneGraphNet/README.md

 # Physical Scene Graph Network
 This repo is trying to reproduce the project "Learning Physical Graph Representations from Visual Scenes".
 Apply Gestalt principles in unsupervised visual scene understanding.
+Computer vision researchers have not yet developed algorithms that capture human physical understanding of scenes.
+This is despite outstanding progress in capturing other visual abilities: in particular, convolutional neural networks(CNNs) supervised with human-labeled data have excelled at categorizing scenes and objects.
+Yet when CNNs are optimized to perform tasks of physical understanding, such as predicting how a scene will evolve over time, the may unrealistic predictions - of objects dissolving, disappearing, or merging.
+Being able to tell a cat from a dog is not the same as knowing that a dog will still exist and keep its form when it runs out of sight.

 [[Paper]](https://arxiv.org/pdf/1904.11694.pdf)
 [[Project Page]](https://sites.google.com/view/neural-logic-machines)